FAQs

 Q: How can parents get involved?

 A: Parent volunteers are an integral part of the success of our school, both through events and activities.
 There are three official parent groups - the Parent Support Committee (PSC), the Pilibos Athletic Committee (PAC), and the Dads' Club.
 Elementary grades also have class parents who help organize class and grade-level communication and fundraising efforts.
-From assisting with programs, events, and community service, or planning parent socials, there are many ways to volunteer.
+From assisting with programs, events, and community service to planning parent socials, there are many ways to volunteer.

 Q: How can Alumni get involved?